-This exercise is a much safer alternative for regular pushups and will strengthen your entire upper body, while focusing on your arms and chest.
+This exercise is a much safer alternative to regular pushups and will strengthen your entire upper body while focusing on your arms and chest.
 All you are going to need for this exercise is a wall.

 Stand in front of a wall at arm’s length.
 Ensure that it is a flat surface with no paintings, decorations, doors, or windows.
 With your feet planted and palms flat on the wall, lean forward slightly and bring your body towards the wall at the width and height of your shoulders.
 Afterwards, gently straighten your arms to push yourself back.
 Depending on the intensity level, you may choose to do anywhere between 10 to 15 reps of this exercise.

 Exercises that require the use of resistance bands such as bicep curls and tricep presses are becoming increasingly popular among seniors as they are easy to pick up for beginners.
 Generally, resistance bands are used in strength training and can be used in multiple parts of the body, providing a variety of exercises for older adults.
 On top of that, they are extremely accessible and cost-effective.